Show all answers

 We recommend that you cancel the installation and use Control Panel\Programs\Programs and Features, "Turn Windows features on or off".
 Choose the option to install .NET 3.5 (which includes version 2.0).

-Once that has completed, restart as prompted, and then repeat the installation.
+Once that has completed, restart if prompted, and then repeat the installation.

 When I try to invoke the .msi file the Windows "Open With" dialog opens.
 What's wrong?